|Digital proof of an interior layout|

 Professional editing is very valuable.
 It’s also an expense that I can’t afford with my slim profit margin.
 That’s a chicken or egg scenario though.
 Do I wait for my books to take off so I can afford to hire a professional editor?
 Do I hire a professional editor to improve the chances that my books will take off?
 So far, I’ve opted to do my own editing.
 That may change down the line.

 Editing the manuscript involves going through the notes and other feedback I get from readers, running the chapters through various grammar checking programs, and reading it from beginning to end out loud.
 Reading it out loud often helps me catch typos that may have been missed.
 Once I’m happy with every word, I “lock in” the manuscript.
-Unless I happen to catch a mistake in a later step, this is where I stop reading and changing the text.
+This is where I stop reading and changing the text.

 4. Design the cover art